chrisnoonan98675/site/README.md

 HTML anchors are automatically created for headings (h1, h2, h3, etc.).

-## AsciiDoc

-You can use [AsciiDoc](http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) instead of Markdown to format files.
-AsciiDoc support is provided by [a Jekyll plugin](https://github.com/asciidoctor/jekyll-asciidoc).
-If you use it, please carefully review the way that Jekyll renders the HTML file.

 # Tags and subjects

 To see the tags and subjects that are already in use, visit [https://docs.xebialabs.com/tags-and-subjects.html](https://docs.xebialabs.com/tags-and-subjects.html).